Write Winning Grant Proposals: A Seminar on the Fundamentals of Good Proposal Writing

 To develop an appreciation that constructive criticism from colleagues can make the difference between an application’s success and failure

 The workshop extends over four-to-six months.
 It begins with the Write Winning Grant Proposals seminar and includes one additional on-site meeting.
 Off-site interactions with consultants are conducted by telephone, fax, and e-mail.
 Both new and revised applications can be prepared.
 Assistance in responding to prior review is provided to those who are writing revisions.

-*To be considered for participation in Phase II, you must be nominated by your collegiate associate dean for research and submit the required pre-proposal by September 27.
-Participants are selected after pre-proposals are reviewed by Drs.
-Morrison and AtKisson and the Office of the Vice President for Research.
-Contact your associate dean as soon as possible but not later than June 21, 2012, if you are interested in applying for a spot in the workshop.
+*To be considered for participation in Phase II, you must be nominated by your collegiate associate dean for research and submit the required pre-proposal by Monday, November 24, 2014.
+Participants are selected after pre-proposals are reviewed by Dr. AtKisson and OVPRED.
+Contact your collegiate associate dean as soon as possible but not later than Friday, August 8, 2014, if you are interested in applying for a spot in the workshop.

 Contact Cheryl Ridgeway (319-384-3332) in the OVPRED with questions.